Irukandji is set to move onto Nelson Bay Road and expand into a world class Aquarium & Marine Hospital

 Irukandji has secured the site 2 Jessie RD on the corner of Nelson Bay Road also known as the Anna Bay Oval, and the DA for the new design is in.
 This expansion has always been on the cards for Irukandji ever since the Pereira family purchased the business in 2014.
 Phase one in the new facility is set to initially include a large outdoor lagoon with six pools meandering into one another, a tropical indoor aquarium for the warm climate species, a small café & playground.

 This project is set to expand in a number of phases over the coming years, the most exciting being the Sea Shelter Marine-life Hospital.
-Irukandji has provided a third of the land for the construction of a Sea Shelter encompassing a hospital and rehabilitation center, a much-needed addition to Port Stephens for the safe rehabilitation of species such as Sharks, Sea Turtles, Sea Snakes, Rays & other Fish.
+The brand new Sea Shelter hospital will also include a rehabilitation centre for animal rescues before they are released back into the wild.
+This exciting build is a much-needed addition to Port Stephens for the safe rehabilitation of species such as Sharks, Sea Turtles, Sea Snakes, Rays & other Fish.

 Sea Shelter is Irukandji’s not-for-profit organisation already providing amazing conservation initiatives in the community for the past two years.
 This hospital will be only one of its kind for hours it will bridge the gap between Sydney and Coffs Harbour taking some pressure off Taronga for the Turtles in particular.